metablaster/WindowsFirewallRuleset/README.md

 hit enter and you will be prompted what kind of rulesets you want.

-11. Follow prompt output, (ie. hit enter each time to proceed until done), it will take at least 10 minutes of your attention.
+11. Follow prompt output, (ex. hit enter to accept default action), it will take at least 10 minutes of your attention.

 12. If you encounter errors or warnings, you have several options such as, ignore the errors/warnings